phc260/PennX-Robotics-Dynamics-and-Control/Mobile-Robot-Control/README.md

 Where  (x,y,θ)  is the position of the robot and  (xp, yp)  is the position of the paint sprayer.

-Implement a control law to drive the robot such that the location of the paint sprayer follows the given trajectory.
+Implement a control law to drive the robot such that the location of the paint sprayer follows the trajectory given below:

 ## Result
 <img src="mobile-path.png">